manoskout/Robotics_Project/README.md

 ## What is ROS?
 The Robot Operating System (ROS) is an open source middleware which contains a set of libraries,softwares and tools that are used to facilitate the development of robotic applications.
 There is a plethora of features from sensor drivers to state-of-the-art algorithms.
 As middleware, it contains characteristics of both software and hardware, hencee, it is able to perform various actions like hardware abstraction and low level control.
-Until now, different version of ROS exists with some crusial differences, so for compatibility reasons we are using the Melodic release.
+Until now, different version of ROS exists with some crucial differences, so for compatibility reasons we are using the Melodic release.

 ## Robot used for this scenario
 ### Turtlebot Description